Zum Hauptinhalt springen

 kong

-Broad-headed Creek Frog
+Broad-headed or Poorly-webbed Fanged Frog

 Limnonectes kong has been described as the third creek frog (Limnonectes kuhlii-Group) from the Matang range of western Sarawak.
 The known distribution of the species currently covers low to mid-elevatino sites (10–400 m a.s.l.) at Santubong, Matang, Gading, and probably also Lanjak Entimau and Natuna Islands.
 The species inhabits small, potentially intermittant, creeks.
 At night, specimens were observed to sit in shallow water.
 Dehling & Dehling (2017) reported females that emit snarling, drawn-out, low-frequency calls that lasted between 0.5 and 3 seconds, while sitting in cavities along the creek's edge.